 C.) Reduced operating costs such that the CCMUA’s user rate is actually lower than it was in 1996.
 Specifically, the CCMUA has held its rate for the past 15 years, with three rate cuts, while simultaneously improving environmental performance

 The CCMUA is in the process of completing a new sludge drying facility which will help to reduce its operating costs and also reduce odors.
 The CCMUA is also in the process of investigating the possibility of implementing solar power at the treatment plant.
+The CCMUA also has installed 1.8 million watts of solar panels which supply 10% of the energy needs at the treatment plant.
 The CCMUA is continually seeking opportunities to improve environmental performance and minimize cost to its ratepayers.

 The Camden County MUA is seeking to have its environmental management system certified by the National Biosolids Partnership(NBP), a joint venture between the United States Environmental Protection Agency and the Water Environmental Federation.
-Accordingly, the NBP will undertake an on-site third party audit, from September 6 – 7 at the CCMUA’s offices.
+Accordingly, the NBP will undertake an on-site third party audit, on December 16 – 17 at the CCMUA’s offices.
 The purpose of the audit is to ascertain how successful the CCMUA’s Environmental Management System has been in helping the CCMUA achieve its three main goals of: optimizing water quality performance, optimizing odor control performance, & minimizing cost to our ratepayers Certification from the National Biosolids Partnership is a tremendous honor for water and wastewater utilities; only 28 utilities, out of a possible 14,000+ utilities, have been able to earn this certification thus far.

-Jon Shaver from DEKRA is scheduled to visit the Authority on 8/9/2012.
+Jon Shaver from DEKRA is scheduled to visit the Authority on December 16 & 17.
 This is a follow up to the Biosolids EMS Interim Audit.
-Any interested parties with comments please contact: Andrew Kricun, P.E., EMS Coordinator.
-(856) 583-1280.
+Any interested parties with comments please contact: Douglas Burns, EMS Coordinator.
+(856) 583-1260.

 A PDF Document of the Camden County Utilities Authority